 On the night she and Walter trick her husband into signing the application for the accident insurance, Walter hears him say he is taking a trip to Palo Alto.
 Walter tells Phyllis to get him to take the train.
-He knows that dying while riding a train is so rare that the $50,000 policy will pay off at twice that amount owing to a double indemnity clause in the policy.
-Just to put things in perspective, $100,000 in 1938 (when the story takes place) would be almost $1,700,000 today.
-They kill her husband before he gets on the train.
-Then Walter pretends to be the husband and boards the train, jumping off soon after, before the train can pick up much speed.
-Then they dump the husband’s body on the tracks.
+He knows that getting killed while riding a train is so rare that the $50,000 policy will pay off at twice that amount owing to a double indemnity clause in the policy, which would be over $1,800,000 adjusted for inflation.
+In the novel, Walter plans on murdering her husband on a train right from the start, without the slightest idea of how to get him on a train.
+The movie is better in having the possibility of an accident on a train just fall into their laps.

 What follows from this point on seems to make no sense.
-Walter goes over to Phyllis’s house intending to strangle her, and she slips a pistol under the cushion so that she can murder him.
+Walter goes over to Phyllis’s house intending to kill her, and she slips a pistol under the cushion so that she can murder him.
 Let us consider the situation from Phyllis’s point of view.
 Unless we assume she is psychic, she does not know of Walter’s plans to kill her.
 So, what does she hope to gain by killing Walter?
-The police have already dropped the case, but if Walter is murdered, the police will not only investigate his death, but it might make them reconsider her husband’s death as well, since Walter sold her the policy.
+The police have already dropped the case, but if Walter is murdered, the police will not only investigate his death, but it might make them reconsider her husband’s death as well, since Walter supposedly sold him the policy.
 Furthermore, shooting Walter in her house will not only get blood all over the place, but she will then have to dispose of the body.
 What is she going to do, cut him up in the bathtub like the guy in Rear Window (1954), and then make several trips to the city dump with the body parts in a suitcase?

 The prudent thing for her to do is to just sue the insurance company.
 If she wins, she can give Walter his cut and all will be well.
 If she does suspect Walter wants to kill her, then she should simply refuse to let him come over to her house.
 After all, he is not going to gun her down on Main Street.
 Therefore, it makes no sense for her to shoot Walter.